Sign up here to receive regular news about what is going on in Paxford

 Every Wednesday we hold a coffee morning in the village hall from 10:30-11:30am.
 Everyone is welcome including visitors, hikers and cyclists.
 Average attendance is 15-20 and it is a great opportunity to meet others and hear the latest goings on.

 Following the devastating fire in March 2022 which put the Churchill Arms out of action, the building sat there rotting until January 2025.
 The contractors started work on the repair and restoration of this fine listed building in the centre of our village but shortly afterwards it all ground to a halt.
 The issue was the unstable gable wall and chimney.
-Work restarted in June 2025 and good progress is now being made with the completion of the roof expected early in the new year.
+Work restarted in June 2025 and good progress is now being made with the roof now complete and the scaffolding due to come down by the end of March.
 All the delays have been very frustrating for village residents who want to see their pub back and the eyesore of the wrapped scaffolding removed.
 It is also not good for the nearby holiday lets and walkers who seek refreshment only to find it closed.

 We are all hoping to see a reopening well before our next Christmas drinks evening.